-Landlords must allow renters to have pets in new Government plans
+Landlords must allow renters to have pets in new Government reforms

-Tenants will have the legal right to keep their pets in rented homes under plans published this week.
+Tenants will have the legal right to keep their pets in rented homes under reforms being introduced to Parliament this week.

-Landlords will be forced to allow their tenants to have pets in their rented property.
+Landlords will be forced to allow their tenants to have pets in their rented property, unless they can prove the request is unreasonable.

-This is according to new Government plans published today as part of the proposals from The Fairer Private Rented Sector's White Paper.
+This is according to new Government reforms being introduced to Parliament this week and comes after they published plans as part of the proposals from The Fairer Private Rented Sector's White Paper last June.

-They want to make it easier for tenants to have their much-loved pets in their homes by "giving all tenants the right to request a pet in their house".
+They previously said they wanted to make it easier for tenants to have their much-loved pets in their homes by "giving all tenants the right to request a pet in their house".

-A landlord will be required to consider the request and cannot refuse it for unreasonable reasons.
+A landlord will be required to consider the request and cannot refuse it for unreasonable reasons with the new reforms.

 According to research from the English Private Landlord Survey taken in 2021, 45 per cent of landlords are unwilling to let to tenants with pets.

-They Government write in the Fairer Private Rented Sector White Paper: "Domestic pets can bring joy, happiness, and comfort to their owners, as well as supporting their mental and physical wellbeing including through challenging times."
+They Government wrote in the Fairer Private Rented Sector White Paper at the time: "Domestic pets can bring joy, happiness, and comfort to their owners, as well as supporting their mental and physical wellbeing including through challenging times."

 This change comes as part of the Government's overall plans to improve the lives of renters, 2.8 million of whom they say are living in homes "that are not fit for the 21st century".